slap

 - (countable) A blow, especially one given with the open hand, or with something broad and flat.

-- (countable) The sound of such a blow.
+- (countable) A sharp percussive sound like that produced by such a blow.

 - (slang, uncountable) Makeup; cosmetics.